-Velo Tutorial: Payment Provider Custom Extension
+Velo Tutorial: Payment Provider Service Plugin

-Wix custom extensions allow you to expand what your site can do by integrating with 3rd-party services not currently supported by Wix.
+Wix service plugins (formerly SPIs and custom extensions) allow you to expand what your site can do by integrating with 3rd-party services not currently supported by Wix.
 They also allow you to implement custom logic to change how your site displays and behaves using Velo.
-Learn more about Custom App Extensions Using SPIs.
+Learn more about service plugins.
+You can manage service plugins from your site's dashboard, and they behave just like the ones Wix already supports.

 The process has 3 steps:

-2. Implement your extension with custom code.
+2. Implement your plugin with custom code.

-3. Deploy the extension.
+3. Deploy the plugin.

 Note: